 1981 |

-The company was awarded a contract for 34.5 KV distribution system at A1-Jubail in Saudi Arabia.
-Another contract valued was awarded by Electricity Corporation of Saudi Arabia for A1 Qaseem Rural Electrification Distribution.
+The company was awarded a contract for 34.5 KV distribution systems at A1-Jubail in Saudi Arabia.
+Another contract was awarded by Electricity Corporation of Saudi Arabia for A1 Qaseem Rural Electrification Distribution

 |